 Temporary Assistance for Needy Families (TANF)

 The Temporary Assistance for Needy Families (TANF) program is a block grant to states to fund cash assistance, work supports, and other services for low-income children and parents.
-In FY 2012, over 1.75 million families and over 3.1 million children received TANF assistance.
-In FY 2009, nearly nine in ten (86 percent) adults served by TANF were women.
+In FY 2015, more than 1.3 million families and more than 2.3 million children received TANF assistance.
+More than eight in ten (85 percent) adults served by TANF were women.

 Unemployment Insurance (UI)

 Unemployment insurance (UI) benefits provide temporary income support to jobless workers who have lost employment through no fault of their own and meet other state requirements.
-During periods of high unemployment, the federal government funds additional weeks of emergency unemployment benefits to supplement state UI benefits.
-Nationwide, federal and state UI benefits kept 2.3 million people out of poverty in 2011, including 621,000 children and 833,000 women.
+During periods of high unemployment, the federal government funds additional weeks of emergency unemployment benefits to supplement state UI benefits for long-term unemployed workers.
+Nationwide, federal and state UI benefits kept 488,000 people out of poverty in 2015, including more than 135,000 children and nearly 181,000 women.

 Social Security is a social insurance program that protects workers and their families when income is lost due to retirement, disability, or death.
 It covers nearly all workers and their families, not just those with low income, but is the nation’s most successful anti-poverty program.
-Social Security is especially important to women’s economic security: for nearly three in ten female beneficiaries 65 and older (29 percent), Social Security is virtually the only source of income.
-The average Social Security benefit for women 65 and older is modest – about $12,700 per year – but without Social Security, nearly half of women 65 and older would have been poor in 2011.
+Social Security is especially important to women’s economic security: more than a quarter of female beneficiaries 65 and older (27.4 percent) rely on Social Security for 90 percent or more of their income.
+The average Social Security benefit for women 65 and older is modest—less than $14,000 per year in 2014—but without Social Security, nearly 9 million women 65 and older would have been poor in 2015.